 In addition to greater conversational breadth, you will also learn how to get help from Chinese people without using English.
 And like our first course, you will keep it all fresh with online quizzes, flashcards, audio recordings and grammar visuals.

 Mandarin Three continues to build vocabulary while focusing on conversations that frequently occur when one is traveling in China.

 This course will include, for example, Chinese Zodiac, traveling and bargaining with sellers.
 You will increase your confidence as you expand grammar and vocabulary while generally growing the diversity of expression.

 - Mandarin One

-Our unique approach combines clear, simple explanations with ample conversation practice.
-We maintain a steady, manageable pace using lots of visuals and props to lock the language into your brain.
-To stay engaged between classes, you have online quizzes, flashcards, audio recordings and weekly bonus videos.
+Enjoy clear, simple explanations with ample conversation practice.
+Maintain a steady, manageable pace using lots of visuals and props to lock in the language.
+In addition you can stay engaged between classes, with a variety of online quizzes, flashcards, audio recordings and videos.

 - Hanyu Feng 1100

 Hanyu Feng (汉语风) means “Chinese Breeze”.
 It is the name of a series of graded readers.
 The books are written in Chinese characters without pinyin subscripts.
 There are several series of readers 300, 500, 750 and 1100.
 The name of the series indicates how many words on the HSK list you need to know.

 Each quarter the class reads a book from this series and discusses the details.
 This class uses books from the “1100” level, the highest level.
 (Click on the image to get a more thorough description of the book.)